UNdot33K/ScriptKiddie_AV/README.md

 Note: the Python directory and the \scripts folder, must be in path, in order to run pip.
 For example in the command prompt Use:

-set path=C:\your-python-installation-path
+set path=c:\your-python-installation-path ; set path=c:\ your-python-scripts-folder

-cmp.exe HashMyFiles.exe (or HMF.exe you can rename it to be more compact) and the batch file script should be in the same parent folder.
+cmp.exe, HashMyFiles.exe (or HMF.exe you can rename it to be more compact) and the batch file script should be in the same parent folder.

 After everything is set, you can automate the process even more, by making it load every